Saturday, 11 June 2016

 Among the firm’s best-known wines were Fino La Mina and two Amontillados Finos: Albarizuela and El 68 (year the solera was established), Oloroso El 50, Royal Sherry and Manzanilla La Africana.
 Among the brandies were Legendario, Timonel and Del Novecientos Cuatro, as well as Fegach Gin.
 Many of these attractive labels were designed by the Jerez graphic artist José Luis Torres.
 Such was the firm’s reputation that in 1919 the newspaper ABC dedicated a full reportage to it.
 On Fernando’s death in 1949, ownership of the bodega was split among his and his siblings’ (Matilde, Fernando and Ramiro José Fernández Gao) children.

 In 1953 Fernando’s children set up a company Hijos de Fernando Fernández-Gao y González at a bodega in Calle Lechugas, but it only lasted ten years before they sold out to Pedro Domecq.
 Matilde’s children set up a company Bilbao Fernánedez-Gao, but that only lasted five years.
 Ramiro José’s children sold out to McKenzie next door in 1967.
 Ramiro, who was chosen as Capataz de Honor at the Fiestas de la Vendimia in 1960, and his stepbrother Diego Ferguson would become directors of Harveys who bought out McKenzie in 1970.

 But that was only a temporary ending to the story.
-Antonio Sánchez Gago, a Jerez businessman has recently bought the company name and brand names of Fernández-Gao and a couple of bodegas which he has restored, and re-launched the firm using some old family soleras.
+Antonio Sánchez Gago, a Jerez businessman has recently bought the company name and brand names of Fernández-Gao and re-launched the firm using some old family soleras.
+He bought a couple of old bodegas which he has restored, in Calle Pajarete and in Calle Arcos - where the original firm started out.